The Best Games on the PSVITA

 As you collect items you unlock recipes, which in turn help your character survive.
 There are over ten characters to unlock who all have different abilities and traits.
 The three main meters are Health, Sanity and of course hunger.
 Like all RNG games how long you survive is slightly luck dependent, you could be placed next to bountiful food and crafting supplies or you could have to make do and adventure out each day to collect materials.
 Nighttime is dangerous and you would be wise to stay near a fire!
 (Providing you cut down enough logs!)

 Disgaea 4: A promise revisited, What can I say?
 It’s an amazing game.
+This is completely biased as I am a massive fan of the Disgaea series ( & NIS games in general) but hear me out!

-A game centred around Valvatorez, A former tyrant overlord who now eats only sardines because of a promise he made to a certain someone.
+At it core, Disgaea 4 is an in-depth SJRPG with almost endless replayability.
+The story is centred around Valvatorez, A former tyrant overlord who now eats only sardines because of a promise he made to a certain someone.

 Full of humour and a colourful, yet goofy cast but don’t be put off by all the complex systems in place; Its probably one of the most rewarding games on the vita!